ecaha/mikrok8s-hyperv/things/kubevirt.md

 3. Install microk8s
 4. Replace symbolic link in _/var/lib/kubelet_ by mount -o bind (in fstab as well)
 5. Enable add-ons - hostpath and multus
-6. Install kubevirt
+6. Set environment, create custom storage class, set it default
-7. Spin empheral VM - test kubevirt
+7. Install kubevirt
-8. Create custom storage class, set it default
+8. Spin empheral VM - test kubevirt
-9. Install CDI
+10. Install CDI
-10. Upload windows ISO
+11. Upload windows ISO
-11. Create and run machine
+12. Create and run machine

 ## Install Ubuntu 22.04
 Nothing special here, I am using netboot.xyz and iKVM on BMC to do that.
 Everything is set to defalut, nvme partitioned by default.
 For PoC OpenSSH server is installed and password authentication enabled.
 Single NIC is DHCPv4 enabled, we will configure the bridge later.
 When the installation is done, restert server and SSH to it.